mathieubellon/hugy/README.md

 Designed for copywriters onboarding Hugo projects without command line knowledge needed.

-## 🚨 *Warning - not production ready*
+## 🚨 *Warning - not production ready - pre-alpha stage*
-This is a proof of concept at the moment.
+This is a proof of concept at the moment, almost pre-alpha.
 Test it but only on versionned Hugo projet.

 ## Table of Contents